 Finally, we visit the rural, hilly region adjacent to Baden and south of Franken known as Württemberg.
 Metropolitan Stuttgart and Heilbronn, which are the wine centres of this region, have vineyards spread throughout the Neckar River Valley.
 The cool continental has cold winters, warm summers, and plentiful rainfall which is ideal for winegrowing.
 Württemberg‘s soils are quite diverse so we’ll see limestone, loess, clay, marl and keuper.

 Red wine predominates in this region and also ranges from light to full bodied wines.
 Trollinger which is the ‘Swabian national drink’ is crisp and light.
 Schwarzriesling (Pinot Meunier) and Lemberger which have richer colours, body and substance are also produced.
 In whites, Riesling is by far the most important, followed by Kerner, a crossing which has similar beginnings to Riesling.
 About 80% of wine produced in the region is from 50 cooperatives which are established there.
 Most vineyards supply these cooperatives because there are only a few independent wineries.

 Steveston Winemakers does not currently carry any red wines sourced from Germany.
 We do however have an excellent selection of German white wines such as our Riesling Gewürztraminer blend, and multiple selections of Müller-Thurgau (Rivaner) and Gewürztraminer.

 I hope you enjoyed visiting more wine regions of the world in Germany.
-Please share this blog by clicking on the share icon on the upper left corner of your screen.
+Please share this blog by clicking on the share icon on the upper right corner of your screen.